-[AD: our park tickets were kindly provided by Universal Orlando.]
+Disclosure: our tickets to The Wizarding World of Harry Potter were kindly provided by Universal Orlando.

 When we touched down in Florida last month, we weren’t planning on visiting any of the theme parks: not because we don’t love them, but purely because… well, Max, basically.
 Or Max’s nap-times, to be more specific.

 At 17 months (Or 16 months, as he was when we arrived…) Max still needs two naps per day, and, as I’ve mentioned before, his main conditions for these naps are that he have them in a cot, in a darkened room somewhere, preferably with white noise of some description.

 This might be fine for Max, obviously, but it’s pretty restrictive for us, really: we’re no longer able to go out for a full day, for instance, as we did when he was younger, and could be relied on to fall asleep in the car seat or pushchair.
 No, right now our days out have to be rigorously planned around nap-times, and that, we assumed, pretty much ruled out theme parks, which you really do need either a full day, or multiple visits, in order to see properly.

 There are, of course, plenty of ticket options available for Florida’s theme parks which allow you to enter the parks on more than one occasion.
 The catch?
 They’re not cheap: and we just couldn’t justify the cost when we knew we still wouldn’t be able to do them justice with Max in tow.